tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 $ react-native log-android
 ```

-NOTE: it's not required to run `yarn start`:
+NOTE: it's not required to run `npm start`:

 > You can kill any running packager instances, all your framework and
 > JavaScript code is bundled in the APK's assets.